Malcolm Foley, Ph.D.

 Dr. Malcolm Foley serves as the Special Advisor to the President for Equity and Campus Engagement.
 In this role, Dr. Foley facilitates engagement and interaction with and among the many diverse members of our community and works collaboratively to develop initiatives designed to foster a welcoming and inclusive campus for all.

 Dr. Foley holds a B.A. in Religious Studies with a second major in Finance and a minor in Classics from Washington University in St. Louis.
 He then completed a Master of Divinity at Yale Divinity School, focusing on the theology of the early and medieval church, and a Ph.D. in Religion from Baylor.
 His dissertation investigates African American Protestants responding to lynching from the late 19thcentury to the early 20th century.
 From 2018-2020, Dr. Foley served as a student regent on the Baylor University Board of Regents.
-He is the Director of Black Church Studies at George W. Truett Theological Seminary and the director of discipleship at Mosaic Waco, where he serves with his wife, Desiree.
+He is the former Director of Black Church Studies at George W. Truett Theological Seminary and is currently a pastor at Mosaic Waco, where he serves with his wife, Desiree.